 - Not doing enough research about future growth and market trend.

 - Not knowing enough about the possible better alternatives.

-In the first, we run into the danger of losing out on investment growth or possibly even, devaluation of asset .
-On the other hand, the second problem is of missing out on better growth opportunity.
-So, You should resist your impulses till you have researched sufficiently.
+First, we run into the danger of losing out on investment growth or possibly even, devaluation of assets.
+On the other hand, the second problem is of missing out on better growth opportunities.
+So, You should resist your impulses until you have researched sufficiently.

 How did I resist my temptation of buying into Facebook?

-I came to a conclusion that I would let my fund managers decide if they want to invest in Facebook.
+I concluded that I would let my fund managers decide if they want to invest in Facebook.

-To summarize it all these are the tips that works for me when it comes to resisting stock buying impulses.
+To summarize it all these are the tips that work for me when it comes to resisting stock buying impulses.

 Your broker may extend free/paid analyst research on individual stocks, they are extremely helpful for stock research.

-Even after putting hours researching a stock, you may miss few important points.
-Second opinion is like a defense.
-Guard yourself properly before going in for attack.
+Even after putting hours researching a stock, you may miss a few important points.
+The second opinion is like a defense.
+Guard yourself properly before going in for an attack.